-As part of University Studies Cluster 1, the First-Year English two-course sequence address several goal
+As part of University Studies Cluster 1, First-Year English offers a two-course sequence addressing several goals

 - To introduce students to the concepts of the engaged citizen and engaged learning.

 - To emphasize the use of critical thinking, reading, and writing and communication as vehicles for engaged learning.

 - To foster students’ ability to use technology to enhance learning.

 Effective Fall 2016 our courses' descriptions and objectives are

 ENL-101 Critical Writing and Reading I

 Argument-focused course that introduces students to scholarly reading and writing strategies.
 Students practice widely-applicable methods of reading, writing, and revising arguments.
 Students read college-level arguments from diverse popular, public, and academic genres in order to develop their academic skills of analyzing single arguments, synthesizing multiple perspectives, and composing informed responses to an ongoing conversation.